 This article contains the answers to a number of questions I've been asked about Oracle Linux since its introduction.
 The answers are backed up by quotes and links where possible, but they also include some of my personal opinions as well, so don't assume Oracle agree with everything I say here.

-Big thanks to Lenz Grimmer (Oracle Linux Product Management Team) for his feedback and suggestions.
+Big thanks to Lenz Grimmer (at the time of writing, Oracle Linux Product Management Team) for his feedback and suggestions.

 - What is Oracle Linux?